angiemarie/nhanes-shiny-dashboard/README.md

 <br>

-## Where's the data?
+## Explore the data
-Check out the different tabs to find interactive data visualizations looking at health variables including BMI, blood pressure, cholesterol levels, and demographic factors from the 2009-2012 NHANES survey cycles.
+Check out the different tabs to find interactive data visualizations looking at health variables including BMI, blood pressure, cholesterol levels, and demographic factors from the 2009-2012 NHANES survey years.
 The **Summary** tab provides descriptive statistics, **Visualization** shows interactive plots, and **Data Table** allows you to explore the raw filtered data.

 <br>